 Automatic book-keeping makes it easy to prepare statutory returns and annual accounts.

-2.1 Using appropriate accounting software should simplify and speed up the preparation of VAT returns.
+2.1 Appropriate accounting software should simplify and speed up the preparation of VAT returns.

-2.2 The software will make it much easier for you to deal with HM Revenue & Customs.
+2.2 The software will make it easier to deal with HMRC.

 2.3 Some accounting packages can automate tax and VAT returns.